So you’re looking to get a bike computer and have decided to go with Wahoo. And now the question is;

 The Elemnt Bolt is also lighter, weighing in at 62.3g vs. the 93.5g for the Roam and 99.2g for the Elemnt.

 All 3 models also include LED indicators.

-The LED lights can be programmed to let you know if you are on track with certain metrics including speed, heart rate, and power.
-They’ll also let you know if you’re receiving incoming calls, texts or emails.
+The LED lights can be programmed to let you know if you are on track with individual metrics, including speed, heart rate, and power.
+They’ll also let you know if you’re receiving incoming calls, texts, or emails.

 2. Screen Size and Quality

 |Screen Material||Plastic||Plastic||Gorilla Glass|

 Screen size and quality vary on the three different models.

 With the Elemnt Bolt’s focus on aerodynamics and weight savings, it features the smallest screen size at 2.2”.
 The Elemnt Roam, with its focus on providing navigational functionalities, is larger at 2.7”.
 The standard Elemnt is also 2.7”.

 Display resolutions are consistent across all models, with the Elemnt and Elemnt Roam featuring 240×400 resolution and the smaller Elemnt Bolt offering 240×320 solution.